Best Backpack Rain Covers That Stay Put in Wind and Rain

 Cons

-Back strap placement interferes with the bottom-mounted gear
+Back strap placement interferes with bottom-mounted gear

 Snap strap can loosen in severe gales